johanlaidlaw/johanlaidlaw.github.com/_posts/2012-06-03-setting-up-jekyll.md

 	Results logged to /Users/johanlaidlaw/.rvm/rubies/ruby-1.9.2-p290/lib/ruby/gems/1.9.1/gems/fast-stemmer-1.0.1/ext/gem_make.out

-I know I had Xcode installed installed, but I tried to reinstall it.
-That didn't help.
-If I did:
+I knew I had Xcode installed so I tried to reinstall it.
+That didn't help. gcc-4.2 was installed but it looked like it was placed in the wrong directory.

 	$ which gcc-4.2
 	=> /Developer/usr/bin/gcc-4.2

-So I thought I could create a syblink in the /usr/bin directory.
+So I thought I could create a symlink in the /usr/bin directory.

 	$ sudo ln -s /Developer/usr/bin/gcc-4.2 /usr/bin/gcc-4.2